How to Sell Online With These 14 Websites and Apps

 When loading up your kit, make sure you’re ready to part ways with whatever you send in, because ThredUP recycles the clothes it rejects for selling on its site.

-In addition to clothes, Tradesy accepts accessories, purses, shoes and all things wedding-related (invitations, veils, decorations and more).
+In addition to clothes, Vestiaire Collective accepts accessories, purses, shoes and all things wedding-related (invitations, veils, decorations and more).

 To create a listing, you know the drill: photos, description, price.
-If you need a little help setting it up, Tradesy will pitch in with automatic photo editing and pricing suggestions.
+If you need a little help setting it up, Vestiaire Collective will pitch in with automatic photo editing and pricing suggestions.

-Where Tradesy distinguishes itself is in its shipping policy.
-Before you publish your listing on the site, you can choose from three shipping methods:
+Where the company distinguishes itself is in its shipping policy.
+Before you publish your listing on the site, you can choose from these shipping methods:

-- Tradesy-supplied shipping.
+- Company-supplied shipping.
 Choose from an assortment of bags and packages that best fit your item.
-Prepaid labels are included.
+Prepaid labels are included for sellers shipping from these countries.

 - Ship it yourself.
 The best option to keep your listing price down, but more work for you.